pop-os/wayland-protocols/README.md

 ## Protocol development procedure

-To propose a new protocol, create a GitLab merge request adding the relevant files and Makefile.am entry to the repository with the explanation and motivation in the commit message.
+To propose a new protocol, create a GitLab merge request adding the relevant files and `meson.build` entry to the repository with the explanation and motivation in the commit message.
 Protocols are organized in namespaces describing their scope ("wp", "xdg" and "ext").
 There are different requirements for each namespace, see [GOVERNANCE